MooersLab/latextips/README.md

 The last four lists require the use of captions that appear in the lists.
 Captions require the use of a subset of environments that are known as floats.
 I defined a *code* environment that encloses the minted environment for code listings and an *eqc* environment that does likewise for equations.
-These are custom float environments that allow the use of captions.
+These are custom float environments that allow the use of captions with code listings and math expressions.

 There may be computer RAM limits that block the generation of all of these indices.
-You may have to drop several of them.
+You may have to drop several of them or find more RAM.
+If you are using Overleaf, you can contact their tech support for help with this issue.

 ## Epigraphs